krconv/D2-Website/README.md

-# D2-Website
+# Residential Website
-A website created for residential students.
+A website created for residential students, written using Django and SASS.